SwifQL/SwifQL/README.md

 For now it supports PostgreSQL and MySQL.

-Please feel free to ask me any questions regarding this lib, you could find me in the [Discord app](https://discordapp.com) as `@iMike#3049`.
+Please feel free to ask me any questions regarding this lib, either in issues or you could find me in the [Discord app](https://discordapp.com) as `@iMike#3049` to request some support (for free) 🙂

 ### Don't forget to support the lib by giving a ⭐️